ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - [Scenario 2: Allow a segment to communicate only with one other segment](#scenario-2-allow-a-segment-to-communicate-only-with-one-other-segment)

 > [!IMPORTANT]
 > As you define information barrier policies, make sure to set those policies to inactive status until you are ready to apply them.
+Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
+When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
+[Learn more about information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
+Keep in mind that currently, information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.

 ### Scenario 1: Block communications between segments